 It was certain that entering the quarantine period there would be fluctuations in the performance of certain sectors, including large losses for some businesses.
-As we are now well into the quarantine period it is easier and more evident to see which businesses have had to adapt.
+As we are now a few months into the ‘new normal’, it is easier and more evident to see which businesses have had to adapt.

 Trending products that are prospering have included: software, laptops, vacuums, freezers (as a result of bulk buying/panic buying), webcam (as a result of family chats, working from home), home decor, craft, DIY (home & garden).
 Consumers are adapting quickly to new ways of life and workers in the digital marketing industry need to look at real-time insights and trends to focus on the demands of consumers.

 Vax, one of Impression’s clients had a surge in quieter household appliance range & air purifiers.
 Overall improvements in both month-on-month sales and year-on-year sales in comparison to their other household ranges.

 Palm Spas saw triple-digit growth across most metrics (visits & leads) this past month due to customers making the most of the good weather & spending time in their gardens.
 This proved to be their best month as a business.

 This appears to be the trend across certain sectors; a study conducted by SaleCycle and saw that across some sectors like automotive, office supplies, sport, books all had an increase in year on year sales.